k-eeer/fdaProvedDrugDockingWithSmina/README.md

-This script is a demo to screening possible drug with the software, smina.
+This script is a demo to screening possible drug with the software, Smina.

 R-package ,Bio3d and rescoring function of smina are used to improve screening accruacy.
 <br /><br />